 IU Police Academy -- then & now

 The Cadet Officer Program began in the early ‘70s as a way to provide additional security on campuses and to reduce barriers and tensions between authorities (police) and students, who attended college during a turbulent time in history.
 While these objectives remain, changes include bike patrols and the residence hall live-in program, which provides part-time officers with free room and board in exchange for their availability if incidents arise.
-Other changes involve additional training topics, such as diversity, recognition and response to mental illness, and issues related to stress.
+Other changes involve additional training topics, such as diversity, recognition

 The academy has graduated more than 1,200 officers and has left Luce indebted, he said, for the opportunities he has received and for his family, which includes two sons, Fernando and Cristian.